jishan900/Hotel-Booking-Cancellation-Prediction-Using-Bayesian-Modeling/README.md

 weekend and week nights, room type, and special requests.
 Use historical data to train the model and continuously update it to enhance accuracy.

+# We had total (36285, 17) - (observations, features) in the dataset.
+But, due to a lack of computing power, we reduced it and selected (10000, 17) data.